MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-overview.md

 ## Policy templates

 Policy templates are a way for developers to configure their policies with pre-defined resource-conditions designed to meet the needs of most applications.
-A policy template is required when creating a policy but does not prevent further customization to meet their needs.
+A policy template is required when creating a policy and is used as a starting point to configure policies specific to the developer's needs.
 An empty policy template is provided for developers wanting full control over their policy.

 ## Related topics